 On Friday, November 6, Gabriella woke up having some difficulty breathing.
 Despite fighting as hard as she could, Gabriella's fight against DIPG was coming to its end.
 We are thankful that no other symptoms arose other than her breathing difficulties, and sadly she passed away on Saturday, November 7, 2015 at 5 am.
 Her smile will live with us forever and we will remember her especially every time we see a rainbow in the sky.

-Here are some links to local news stories of our journey with Gabriella.
+Here are links to local news stories as we continue to honor Gabriella's life through our foundation.